Craio/RaspberryPi/UnicornWeather/readme.md

 UnicornWeather
 =============
-This python script will display the current weather status by means of an icon on your UnicornHAT, a Raspberry Pi attatchment.
+This python script will display the current weather status by means of an icon on your UnicornHAT, a Raspberry Pi attachment.
 This information is pulled from [Forecast.io](https://forecast.io/).

 Installation
 -------